Epithelia are multiscale active liquid crystals: Methods

 where $\bm{v}_{i}=v_{0}(\cos\theta_{c}\,\bm{e}_{x}+\sin\theta_{c}\,\bm{e}_{y})$ is the velocity at which the $c-$th cell self-propels, with $v_{0}$ a constant speed and $\theta_{c}$ an angle.
 The latter evolves according to the stochastic equation

-where $D$ is a constant controlling noise diffusivity and $W_{c}=W_{c}(t)$ is a Wiener process.
+where $\eta_{c}$ is a noise term with correlation function $\langle \eta_{c}(t)\eta_{c'}(t') \rangle = 2D_{\rm r}\delta_{cc'}\delta(t-t')$ and $D_{r}$ a constant controlling noise diffusivity.
 The constant $M$ in Eq.~\eqref{eqn:allen_cahn} is the mobility measuring the relevance of thermodynamic relaxation with respect to non-equlibrium cell migration.
 Eq.~\eqref{eqn:allen_cahn} is solved with a finite-difference approach through a predictor-corrector finite difference Euler scheme implementing second order stencil for space derivatives~\cite{Carenza2019}.
 Simulation details and scaling to physical units are given in Table~\ref{Table:simulation_parameters}.